 Currently, only 46% of graduates are employable in India.
 The number is too short compared to other states such as Israel and the United Kingdom, but we are far ahead of other countries such as the Philippines and Afghanistan.

-In the last few years, the number has dramatically improved by 2-3%, but this isn’t where we stop our journey.
+The number has dramatically improved by 2-3% in the last few years, but this isn’t where we stop our journey.
 We need to focus on increasing this rate so that every citizen of the State “India” enjoys a better lifestyle.

 The first step we need to take to increase the employment rate is Making Higher Education Accessible for every student so that every graduate can find a job.